mrcrilly/mrcrilly.github.io/content/blog/lect.md

 draft: true
 ---

-**tl;dr**

 I'm working on a game engine called LECT (pronounced `lex`).
 It stands for Lore Mastery, Exploration, Combat, and Time.
 It's not the most original of names but in a nutshell these are the key aspects of the engine and they're what are going to make games built on the engine immersive, interesting, complex, challenging, and massive.

-In fact the goals that LECT solves for me, personally, are:
+The goals that LECT solves for me, personally, are:

 - Create games using only text and images, allowing for rapid and easy content creation by anyone
 - Make it feel as though a player is walking through and exploring a book (text based adventure)